 Instructions

-For the pasta frolla dough
+For the pastry dough (pasta frolla)

 - Add the flour, salt, sugar, baking powder, and lemon zest to the bowl of a food processor and pulse to mix the ingredients.
 Add the cold butter cubes and pulse again until you have small, coarse pieces.